PshRealtime/why-not-this-world-saving/README.md

 ## 🌍 Motivation

 Hydrogen is essential for maintaining an industrialized society while mitigating climate change.
-Current large-scale hydrogen production methods rely on electricity and require vast areas of land—up to 300 square kilometers per facility.
+Current large-scale hydrogen production attempts rely on electricity and require vast areas of land—up to 300 square kilometers per facility.
 Moreover, scaling this to meet the needs of agriculture, aviation, shipping, and steel industries would demand thousands of such facilities.

 These methods, based on electrolysis and renewable electricity, face several challenges: